-HOSPNC-601 Culinary Customer & Banquet Service 6 hours lecture: 6 hours total
+HOSPNC-601 Culinary Customer & Banquet Service

 This class will explore the differences between customer service and hospitality, and provide an overview of the basics of banquet service including the tools to be successful in an entry level service position.
 Students will explore Sequence of Service; establishing team metrics for service; problem solving customer service issues and best practices for product knowledge and upselling techniques.
 This hands-on training will familiarize students with industry procedures, train servers on efficiently and effectively performing the role of a banquet server and provide the basics to present a strong service ethic while working as a server.
 Not transferable